vmelissaropoulos/PT_Test/Exercise_5/Readme.md

 ## More explanation
 Prerequisites
 - Oracle DB.
-You can set up one on Azure.
+You can set up one on Azure or run one locally on Docker from from Docker Hub [ https://hub.docker.com/r/gvenzl/oracle-free ]
 There's a free 150euro/month subscription for new users.

 ## Instructions